 Other important steps before going abroad:

-Note: When traveling to multiple countries, graduate students or postdoctoral fellows may need to register each country.
+Note: When traveling to multiple countries, graduate students or postdoctoral fellows may need to secure visas for each country.

 Graduate students and postdoctoral fellows need to be aware of the steps below: